Metaphysical Unified Field Theory of Disciplines:

 Olds, Douglas B. Architectures of Grace in Pastoral Care: Virtue as the Craft of Theology beyond Strategic and Authoritative Biblicism.
 Wipf and Stock, 2023.

-[1] I do not locate an established systematic theological program that combines heart-centered anthropological entelechy, conation as a governing metaphysical principle, substrate loyalty, ethical time-bearing under strain, and a Christoopoietic logic of repair as cataphatic synthesis.
-The proposal is thus not novelty ex nihilo, but a positive, finite, repair-oriented configuration not presently represented as a recognizable school or framework in the adjacent literature, but its cataphasis does fulfill the prolepsis of Paul in Romans 11: 17-31, where his apocatastatic category “all Israel” will be saved (v.
+[2] I do not locate an established systematic theological program that combines heart-centered anthropological entelechy, conation as a governing metaphysical principle, substrate loyalty, ethical time-bearing under strain, and a Christopoietic logic of repair as cataphatic synthesis.
+The proposal is thus not novelty ex nihilo, but a positive, finite, repair-oriented configuration not presently represented as a recognizable school or framework in the adjacent literature; its cataphasis fulfills the prolepsis of Paul in Romans 11:17–31, where his apocatastatic category “all Israel” will be saved (v.
 26).

 [3] To that end, meekness is accountable ego-governance that accumulates time for the species: the habitus of virtue is other-directed self-mastery that extends the species’ range over time through covenantal agents bearing time on earth.